Train Travel In Spain: How To Find The Cheapest Fares?

-Renfe’s website allows you to buy tickets 62 days in advance of your trip for any train trip (including both the AVE and AVANT).
+Renfe’s website allows you to buy tickets from 4 to 7 months in advance of your trip for any train trip (including both the AVE and AVANT).
 In fact, all trains are subject to ‘Promo’, ‘Promo Plus’ and ‘Mesa’ (Table) discounts.
 They are available to anyone (no age restriction) and are the best deal for Spanish rail travel!

 Obviously, the sooner you buy the ticket, the higher the chances of getting one of these super cheap fares on your ticket.
-So the best way to ensure having access to these fares is setting up an alarm and start looking at fares 62 days before your trip.
+So the best way to ensure having access to these fares is setting up an alarm and start looking at fares several months before your trip.

 Obviously, you’ll only see the single ticket offers: to know the return ticket discounts you’ll have to wait until there are only 62 days left for your trip back.